sparsonslab/dock-weed/README.md

 Of course there are already many workflow frameworks such as [Nextflow](https://www.nextflow.io/) and [Airflow](https://airflow.app/) so why not just use these?
 Firstly, Dockweed is an exercise for myself.
-Secondly, the function/philosophy of these frameworks is quite different to Dockweed:
+Secondly, the function/philosophy of these frameworks is quite different to Dockweed.
+In these frameworks:
 - The workflow consists of a set of "tasks" (defined functions).
 - Data flow between tasks can either be: